MiloszKrajewski/Proto.Serialization.Json/README.md

 Serialization.RegisterSerializer(new NewtonsoftSerializer(), true);
 ```

-It's worth to note that it requires type information to be stored in json, so when using your own `JsonSerializationSettings` use at least `TypeNameHandling.Auto`, but preferably `TypeNameHandling.All`:
+It's worth to note that it requires type information to be stored in JSON, so when using your own `JsonSerializationSettings` use at least `TypeNameHandling.Auto`, but preferably `TypeNameHandling.All`:

 ```csharp
 JsonSerializerSettings settings = new JsonSerializerSettings {